 Examples of UI Builder Platforms

-- Bubble: A widely used web app builder with visual workflows and a basic built-in database.
-Ideal for simple applications, but it lacks deployment flexibility and backend control for larger-scale projects.
+- Bubble: A widely used web app builder with visual workflows, a built-in database, and growing AI-assisted development features.
+Ideal for simple applications and fast experimentation, but limited when backend control and large-scale orchestration become central.

 - Plasmic: A headless UI builder that integrates into codebases via components.
 Great for pixel-perfect design, but typically leaves logic and orchestration to be handled by an external system.